A new family of bijections for planar maps

 \subsection{Generalized R\'emy bijection}

 We will now describe a generalized R\'emy bijection on planar maps, that also relies on the cut-and-slide operation.

-We recall R\'emy's bijection for plane tree that proves the formula $(n+1)Cat(n)=2(2n-1)Cat(n-1)$ where $Cat(n)$ counts the number of rooted plane trees with $n$ edges (see \cref{tree} for an example).
+We recall R\'emy's bijection for plane trees that proves the formula $(n+1)Cat(n)=2(2n-1)Cat(n-1)$ where $Cat(n)$ counts the number of rooted plane trees with $n$ edges (see Figure \ref{tree} for an example).
 Start from a tree $T$ with $n$ edges and a marked vertex $v$.
-If $v$ a leaf, retract it (as in \cref{feuille}) to obtain a tree $T'$ with $n-1$ edges, with a marked corner.
-Otherwise, $v$ has a last son $v'$, that is its son that is found last during a clockwise tour of the unique face.
-We can then contract the edge between $v$ and $v'$, and mark a corner around the merging vertex to remember where to grow the edge back (as in \cref{tree}).
+If $v$ is a leaf, retract it (as in Figure \ref{feuille}) to obtain a tree $T'$ with $n-1$ edges, with a marked corner.
+Otherwise, $v$ has a last child $v'$, that is its child that is found last during a clockwise tour of the unique face.
+We can then contract the edge between $v$ and $v'$, and mark a corner around the merging vertex to remember where to grow the edge back (as in Figure \ref{tree}).
 The reverse bijection is then straightforward.